lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/barcelona-events.md

 ## Some Pictures 🎨

-**Main Screen** Auth screen, where you can create and loging as user.
+**Main Screen** Auth screen, where you can create and login yourself as a user.

 ![Create routes via your file + folder structure](auth.png)

-**Admin screen** This screen will be seen only with people with an special token.
+**Admin screen** This screen will be seen only for people with a special token.

 ![Create routes via your file + folder structure](create.png)

-**Search according to a date** you can find an event in a determinated month and year.
+**Search according to a date** you can find an event in a determined month and year.

 ![Create routes via your file + folder structure](main-screen.png)

-**see datails** go deeper and look the whole information.
+**see datails** go deeper and look at the whole information.

 ![Create routes via your file + folder structure](information.png)

-**Add a new event** only abailable for the Admin.
+**Add a new event** only available for the Admin.

 ![Create routes via your file + folder structure](newEvent.png)